 All students participating in any educational experiences abroad, with the exception of personal travel, must go through a registration process with the CSU Office of International Programs – Education Abroad unit.

-CSU maintains a robust array of education abroad programming; this includes CSU-managed programs as well as Affiliate Programs, which are programs managed by vetted companies with longstanding relationships with CSU.
-Occasionally, students prefer to attend programs abroad that are not affiliated with CSU Education Abroad, which may be allowed and treated similarly to CSU and Affiliate programs as long as the student completes CSU’s education abroad registration process.
+CSU maintains a robust array of education abroad programming, including programs managed directly by CSU as well as Affiliate Programs, which are programs managed by vetted third-party partners with longstanding relationships with CSU.
+Occasionally, students prefer to attend programs abroad that are not affiliated with CSU Education Abroad, which may be allowed and treated similarly to CSU and Affiliate programs pending authorization through the completion of CSU’s education abroad registration process.

 Student travelers that do not complete the CSU education abroad process will have their experience treated as personal travel rather than a CSU-sanctioned and supported experience.
 Failure to register means that students are not enrolled in CSU’s international insurance, do not have access to CSU emergency assistance and may not receive transfer credits, financial aid, travel reimbursements, and/or continuous CSU enrollment status.